pierreant/wine-ml-on-aws-lambda/README.md

      * Returns: the predicted quality grade

-     Once the model train this step can obviously be run with different input values without need to retain the model.
+     Once the model trained this step can obviously be run with different input values without need to retain the model.